-The Fund has indirect exposure to various financial risks through its investment in the Portland Private Income Fund - Preferred Units in CAD and USD (collectively, the Portland Preferred Units).
+The Fund had indirect exposure to various financial risks through its investment in the Portland Private Income Fund - Preferred Units in CAD and USD (collectively, the Portland Preferred Units) as at September 30, 2021.

 Portland Preferred Units provide support to the investment objectives of Portland Private Income Fund (PPI) by providing a source of borrowing.
 PPI offers both a preferred and common series of units.
 The investment objective of PPI is to preserve capital and provide income and above average long-term returns by investing primarily in a portfolio of private debt securities.
 PPI intends to achieve this investment objective by investing all, of substantially all, of its net assets in the Portland Private Income LP (PPI LP).
-The investment objective of PPI LP is to preserve capital and provide income and above average long-term returns by investing primarily in a portfolio of private debt securities, either directly or indirectly through other funds, consisting of: private mortgages; private commercial debt, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; other debt securities, a portion of which may have participating features in complementary income producing public securities, including real estate income trusts, royalty income trusts, preferred shares, dividend paying equity securities and debt securities including convertibles, exchange traded funds and mutual funds which may not be managed by the manager.
+The investment objective of PPI LP is to preserve capital and provide income and above average long-term returns by investing primarily in a portfolio of private debt securities, either directly or indirectly through other funds, consisting of: private mortgages; private commercial debt, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; other debt securities, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; investments in complementary income producing public securities, including real estate income trusts, royalty income trusts, preferred shares, dividend paying equity securities and debt securities including convertibles, corporate and sovereign debt; and investments in private equity investments, investment funds, exchange traded funds and mutual funds which may or may not be managed by the manager.
 PPI may borrow up to 25% of the total assets of PPI LP.